marionettejs/guides/getting_started/tutorial/layouts.md

 # Applications and regions

-We built a simple ToDo list with a single `LayoutView` and it worked, in a way.
-This chapter is going to focus on how to separate your application into its logical components and get a number of benefits:

-  1. The application will be easier to understand in smaller chunks
-  2. We can re-render these components separately and hugely improve perfomance
-  3. We can take advantage of different view types to make it easier to structure our application with less code
+In the previous chapter we built our ToDo list application with the ability to add new jobs to our list.
+So far, everything has been built into a single view.
+This led to an issue causing everything to get re-rendered whenever we added an item to our list.

+The `CompositeView` itself knows how to only add a single item to its list, but our `change` hook was causing everything to be re-rendered anyway.
+In this chapter we're going to dig into the `LayoutView` a little more and how we can use it to display multiple views side-by-side and manage them independently.

+## Applications

+Before we do that though, we'll take a slight diversion into the `Application` in Marionette.
+The Application is an object that lets us manage our ToDo list and its interaction with the surrounding page.

-## Creating an Application
+### Creating an Application

 From now on we'll be using the layout
 [described in the introduction][introduction], so let's move the bulk of our